 Want to Elope in Hawaii? - Why Hawaii Is Perfect for an Elopement

 Finally, an elopement is usually much more affordable than a wedding at home.
-We wrote an article on how much a Hawaiian wedding costs, and many of our guests are surprised they can have a wedding and honeymoon for much cheaper than a traditional wedding.
+We wrote an article on how much a Hawaiian wedding costs, and many of our couples are surprised they can have a wedding and honeymoon for much cheaper than a traditional wedding.

-But Why Hawaii?
+But Why Elope in Hawaii?

 HAWAII ELOPEMENT PACKAGES and Costs